AdRoll/baker/content/en/docs/How To/create_upload.md

 ### Upload constructor-like function

-The `New` key in the `UploadDesc` object represents the constructor-like function.
+The `New` key in the `UploadDesc` object should be set to a function returning an Upload.

 The function receives a [UploadParams](https://pkg.go.dev/github.com/AdRoll/baker#UploadParams) object and returns an instance of [Upload](https://pkg.go.dev/github.com/AdRoll/baker#Upload).